Mircea-MMXXI/azapy/docs/Port_Generator_th_doc_inc.md

 In fact, classes as `Port_CVaR`, `Port_Kelly`, `Port_InvVol`, etc.
-(presented is the section Risk-base, Greedy and Naïve portfolio sections) are simple (and convenient) wrappers of `Port_Generator` class instantiated with a `ModelPipeline` constructed from single element list of `CVaRAnalyzer`, `KellyEngine`, `InvVolEngine`, etc. instances.
+(presented is the section Risk-base, Greedy and Naïve portfolio sections) are simple (and convenient) wrappers of `Port_Generator` class instantiated with a `ModelPipeline` constructed from a single element list containing an object of type `CVaRAnalyzer`, `KellyEngine`, `InvVolEngine`, etc.
-On other words, the call
+In other words, the call
 ```
 pp = az.Port_CVaR(mktdata, freq=freq, fixoffset=fixoffset,
                   histoffset=hlength, pname=pname)